actualmira/evv/README.md

 ```

 **What SCA Does:**

-Modern applications are mostly third-party code.
-The Juice Shop application has 998 npm dependencies, and my code is just a small fraction of the total codebase.
-Software Composition Analysis scans all these dependencies for known vulnerabilities by comparing them against vulnerability databases (CVEs, security advisories, etc.).
+Modern applications depend heavily on third-party packages.
+Software Composition Analysis scans all dependencies against known vulnerability databases (CVEs and security advisories) to identify compromised or vulnerable packages in the dependency tree.

-**Why This Matters to Me:**

-I didn't write the code in these dependencies, but I'm responsible for their security.
-A vulnerability in a package I imported can compromise my entire application, regardless of how secure my own code is.
-This is a sobering reality of modern development.

-**My Results:**
+**Results:**

 The scan analyzed **998 dependencies** and found **62 vulnerabilities**: